kohanyirobert/ef-core-test-multiple-dbcontext/README.md

       ving the call to 'UseInternalServiceProvider'.
 Otherwise, consider conditionally registering the database provider, or maintaining one servi ce provider per database provider.
 ```

+Compare these brances to see the difference:
+- main
+- fail